santoshphilip/eppy/docs/generated/_sources/installation.txt

 Go to  http://www.graphviz.org and install graphviz

-*Note: eppy runs on python2.
-There are plans for python3, but we are not there yet*
+*Note: eppy runs on python2 and python 3.*